Roar (song): The Americas

-Europe, Oceania and Asia
+Europe

 In the United Kingdom, "Roar" entered at number one on the UK Singles Chart on September 8, 2013, selling 179,500 copies in its first week and ending the prolonged number-one run of Ellie Goulding's "Burn".
 The song became Perry's fourth UK number-one single.
 The single spent two weeks atop the chart before being succeeded by "Talk Dirty" by Jason Derulo ft.
 2 Chainz.
 The song also debuted atop the adjacent UK chart of Scotland and the Irish Singles Chart.
 "Roar" was the 6th best-selling song of 2013 in the United Kingdom where it became her second single after "Firework" to sell over a million copies in January 2015, thus making Katy Perry one of only 18 artists ever to achieve more than one million sales in the nation.
 It has sold 1,112,787 copies in the United Kingdom as of September 2017, and has been certified quadruple platinum by the British Phonographic Industry (BPI).
+According to Phonographic Performance Limited (PPL), "Roar" was the seventh most played song across the nation in 2014.

-The song reached number four on the Italian Singles Chart, where it was eventually certified platinum by the Federation of the Italian Music Industry, for sales of over 15,000 digital copies.
+"Roar" reached number four on the Italian Singles Chart, where it was eventually certified platinum by the Federation of the Italian Music Industry, for sales of over 15,000 digital copies.
 In Spain, the single peaked at number five on the sales chart, according to PROMUSICAE.
-In Austria, it became a number-one on the Ö3 Austria Top 40, while in Germany and Switzerland it reached numbers two and three, respectively.
+In Austria, it became a number-one on the Ö3 Austria Top 40, while in Germany and Switzerland, it reached numbers two and three, respectively.
 In the Belgian Ultratop 50, "Roar" peaked at number five in Flanders and number seven in Wallonia.
-In France the song peaked at number six.
-The single also reached the top five in Norway.
+In France the song peaked at number five and stayed 53 weeks, becoming Perry's fourth top-five hit after "I Kissed A Girl", "If We Ever Meet Again", and "California Gurls".
+In Norway, it stayed 24 weeks and peaked at number four, becoming Perry's fifth top five in the country.
 "Roar" found placings among the top-ten of the airplay charts in Czech Republic, Hungary, and Slovakia.
-Within the unofficial digital charts of Greece, Luxembourg and Portugal, compiled outside of the respective countries by Billboard, "Roar" peaked at number two in both the Greece and Luxembourg charts and at number eight in the Portuguese chart.
+Within the Billboard digital charts of Greece, Luxembourg and Portugal, "Roar" peaked at number two in both the Greece and Luxembourg charts and at number eight in the Portuguese chart.

+In Russia, on the TopHit Weekly General airplay chart, "Roar" debuted at number 395 on August 25, 2013, and it has climbed the chart, peaking at number five on November 17, 2013.
+On the TopHit Weekly Audience Choice chart, it peaked at number three on the issue dated October 27, 2013.